ourcodingclub/ourcodingclub.github.io/_tutorials/data-vis-2.md

 The `scale_fill_manual(values = c("your-colour-1", "your-colour-2", ...))` function lets you decide on custom colour values for solid elements (bars, boxplots, ribbons, etc.), and its counterpart `scale_colour_manual()` works exactly the same for line elements (points in a scatter plot, regression lines, box or column outlines, etc.).
 You need to make sure you put in as many colours as there are factor levels in your data.

-{% include callout.html content="
+{% capture callout %}
 #### Need inspiration for your colours?

 You can define colours using R's [built-in colour names](http://www.stat.columbia.edu/~tzheng/files/Rcolor.pdf) or by specifying their [Hex codes](https://www.color-hex.com/).
-The `Colour Picker` package is a great way to pick colours within the comfort of R Studio: see our [previous tutorial](https://ourcodingclub.github.io/2015/01/29/datavis_update.html#practice) for instructions on how to install it.
+The `Colour Picker` package is a great way to pick colours within the comfort of R Studio: see our [previous tutorial]({{ site.baseurl }}/datavis_update/index.html#practice) for instructions on how to install it.

-" %}
+{% endcapture %}
+{% include callout.html content=callout %}

 Also, notice how the name of our legend is now currently "land": the title of that column in our dataframe `species_counts`.
 It is not very informative and not capitalized.
 We can change it to "Land of Magic," by specifying `name = "Land of Magic"` in our function `scale_fill_manual()`.
 In some cases, we might not want to have a title for the legend at all, which you can do by specifying in `scale_fill_manual`, `name = NULL`.